maubanel/UE5-CPP-Functions-Templates-Classes/more-functions/README.md

 Press the <kbd>Play</kbd> button and notice that the value has changed from `-15.7` to `15.7` and the underlying variable has changed.

-However, pass by reference can be dangerous if the function modifies the argument in unexpected ways or if the reference is not properly initialized.

 ![pass by reference](images/PassByRef.png)

 ![](../images/line2.png)